-The following rules are strictly enforced during IRB operations:
+The following rules are strictly enforced during IRB/RIB operations:

 Personnel must carry the minimum survival equipment and wear the following:

-- In surf conditions in the subantarctic—dry suit with Mustang jacket as a minimum, with suitable hat, boots and gloves.
+- In surf conditions in the subantarctic — dry suit with Mustang jacket as a minimum, with suitable hat, boots and gloves.
+An exception is ship to shore operations, in which personnel may wear their wet weather gear with a life jacket.

 No boat operation is to be undertaken that necessitates being at sea later than one hour before sunset.